 You ship skills that expect command + payload in one message (dump, paste, save, queue, etc.).

-Your users paste URLs, images, or long content alongside commands.
+Your users paste URLs alongside commands.

 You can accept the added DM turn latency (see below).